Wall St falls, Oil prices climb on supply crunch, QBE rated as overweight: ASX to open lower

 U.S. stocks closed in the red after failing to recover from their session highs, with a number of factors weighing on investor’s sentiment.

-Today is Columbus Day or Indigenious People’s Day with many offices including the U.S. Treasury department are closed.
+Today is Columbus Day or Indigenous People’s Day with many offices including the U.S. Treasury department are closed.
 Bond markets were closed but it did not stop global bond yields climbing.

 These bond yields have been closely linked to the recent sell-off, especially in the tech sector as the rising yield erodes the value of future earnings of these growth stocks.
 The Nasdaq didn’t perform as badly as the Dow this session, however the three major indexes closed at session lows.